 - Enrolled at CBC for a minimum of 15 credits

-- An intent to pursue a bachelor’s degree following your transfer degree with CBC
+- An intent to pursue a bachelor’s degree by transferring to a university or completing bachelor's program at CBC

 - Placed into at least one of the following levels: Math 60, Reading 99 or English 98